4troll/SeatWatch/README.md

 # SeatWatch
-An open-source seat warning system
+An open-source seat warning system for McMaster University